atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

 [https://sandbox.atriptech.com/refundQuotation.do](https://sandbox.atriptech.com/refundQuotation.do)

 {% hint style="info" %}
+### Introduction

+The Refund section includes a series of steps required for refunds, including requesting a refund quote, submitting the refund, and returning the refund status and results.
+This service supports the submission of requests for cancellation that require Atlas to process or for refunds that need to be executed by Atlas.
+It also allows a variety of cancellation and refund types, including voluntary, involuntary and void, etc.

+### Features

+-    Refund reason: Voluntary, Involuntary, Void

+-    Service Level:

+     -    Our refund quotations fall into three scenarios:
+             -    We can obtain an accurate quotation from the airline and will quote it directly to you;
+             -    We cannot obtain an accurate quotation through the airline.
+You can still submit the refund request, then we will process the refund, but the refund amount will be based on the actual amount refunded by the airline;
+             -    Unrefundable.

+     -    Our refund service includes the below steps,
+             -    Atlas submits the refund request to the airline: We provide a service time guarantee;
+             -    Airline processes the refund request and responds with the result, and airline executes the refund.
+The duration for 2 steps depends on the airline's processing speed, and we will provide an estimated reference time based on our experience in handling such cases.

 Please note the below while initiating a refund transaction.

 1. **Refund of either inbound or outbound sector:** The full ticket needs to be refunded.
 Only outbound OR inbound sector cannot be refunded.
 Please contact the airline for the same.